-\textit{Acknowledgements.---}This work was supported by the John Templeton Foundation grant no. 61835.
-The work of SKM was supported in part by the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+This work was supported by the John Templeton Foundation Grant No. 61835.
+The work of A.A. was supported by the Foundational Questions Institute Fund (Grant No. FQXi-IAF19-05), the Foundational Questions Institute Fund (Grant No. FQXi-IAF19-01) and the ANR Research Collaborative Project ``Qu-DICE" (Grant No. ANR-PRC-CES47).
+The work of S.K.M. was supported in part by the Wallenberg Initiative on Networks and Quantum Information (WINQ).
+Nordita is partially supported by Nordforsk.
 We acknowledge fruitful discussions with Tathagata Karmakar, Philippe Lewalle, Masahito Ueda, Benjamin Huard, R\'{e}my Dassonneville, and L\'{e}a Bresque. \widetext